If you were injured in an accident in California, you probably already know you may be entitled to compensation for your medical bills and lost wages.

 Now, let’s compare this scenario to a more severe injury.

 Imagine a situation where your economic damages total $80,000 because your severe injuries resulted in permanent disability and a significant reduction in your quality of life.
 Because the injury prevents you from working in your previous capacity and affects your ability to perform basic daily activities, the court assigns a multiplier of 4.
-Here, your pain and suffering damages would come to $320,000 (economic damages of $80,000 multiplied by 4).
+Here, your California pain and suffering damages would come to $320,000 (economic damages of $80,000 multiplied by 4).

 Other factors influencing this higher multiplier might include: